Get a stunning smile without the look and bulk of metal braces with Ceramic Braces.

 Ceramic braces are a great alternative to traditional braces.
 They are just as capable of addressing advanced orthodontic dental concerns.
 Similar to metal braces, ceramic braces work using brackets and an overarch wire.
 What sets ceramic braces apart are the brackets made of high-quality dental porcelain.
 The slightly larger brackets are tooth-colored and blend in with the patient’s teeth.

-Patients can choose to use traditional elastic bands or self-litigating clips with ceramic braces.
-Both self-litigating and conventional elastic band options are highly effective.
-Clear braces are more commonly used in the top arch of teeth while metal braces are still the preferred treatment for orthodontic concerns affecting the bottom teeth.
+Patients can choose to use traditional elastic bands or self-ligating clips with ceramic braces.
+Both self-ligating and conventional elastic band options are highly effective.
+Clear braces are more commonly used in the top arch of teeth, while metal braces are still the preferred treatment for orthodontic concerns affecting the bottom teeth.

 Ceramic braces have advantages over alternative braces options that may make them more appealing to patients than traditional braces.
 Ceramic braces are capable of correcting more advanced malocclusion or tooth misalignment like conventional braces, but they are colored to match the natural teeth providing a more aesthetic and subtle appearance.